Policy

 To be in good standing for SAP, a student must:

-• Complete degree program within 150% of the published length of the educational program.
+- Complete program of study within 150% of the published length of the educational program.

-• Remain on track to complete a degree program within the maximum time frame.
+- Remain on track to complete a program of study within the maximum time frame.

 Financial Aid Warning and Suspension

-At such time that a student’s SAP is checked and if they are not making SAP the student will be placed on Warning (no appeal necessary) and will be notified in writing.
+When a student’s SAP is checked and they are not meeting satisfactory academic progress, the student will be placed on Warning (no appeal necessary) and will be notified through Workday.
 Students who are placed on Warning may still be eligible for Title IV aid for one payment period.
 Students who are on Warning will have one payment period to meet SAP standards.
-If they do not meet SAP standards at the end of this payment period they will placed on Suspension and will not be eligible for financial aid.
+If they do not meet SAP standards at the end of this payment period, they will be placed on Suspension and will not be eligible for financial aid.

 Special Conditions